UnionHerald police reports

 Assault

+• On April 27 in the 12100 block of Killdeer Street NW a domestic assault occurred.

-• On April 21 in the 00 block of 97th Avenue NW a domestic assault occurred.
+• On April 29 in the 11700 block of Ilex Street NW a domestic assault occurred.

 DWI

-• On April 19 near the intersection of Highway 10 NW and Hanson Boulevard NW a motorist was charged with a second-degree DWI.
+• On April 27 near the intersection of Highway 10 NW and Coon Creek Boulevard NW a motorist was charged with a second-degree DWI.

-• On April 21 in the 800 block of 89th Avenue NW criminal sexual conduct was reported.
+• On April 29 in the 300 block of 106th Avenue NW a motorist was charged with a third-degree DWI.

-• On April 21 in the 9900 block of Butternut Street NW an arson occurred.

 EAST BETHEL